-With over 4,500 programs, the out-of-school time workforce in California is a powerful voting base.
+With over 4,500 programs, the out-of-school time workforce in California is a powerful voting base and can influence policymakers.
 Join us to ensure every youth worker is registered to vote, and does!

-Then, check out facts about voters, what young people are doing to ignite the vote, and voting information to make sure your voice is heard!
+Check out facts about voters, what young people are doing to ignite the vote, and voting information to make sure our voice is heard!

 Facts on Voters

 Young people are getting out the youth vote!
 Let’s follow their lead!

 Obama doesn't have time for these 7 excuses not to vote.

 Resident of California